Postdoctoral Scientist - Alzheimer's Disease

-A neuroscience lab in the Department of Anatomy at Howard University is actively looking for a postdoctoral scientist to join and work on NIH-funded projects targeting neural circuit mechanisms underlying olfactory processing and neuromodulation of behaviors in health and neurodegenerative disorders including Alzheimer’s disease.
-We achieve our scientific goals by taking advantage of cutting-edge technologies including optogenetics and chemogenetics integrated with in vitro and in vivo single cell electrophysiology, in vivo calcium imaging, or behavioral tests to analyze functional mechanisms, neuroanatomy and immunohistochemistry combined with confocal microscopy to decipher organizational principles, etc.
+A neuroscience lab in the Department of Anatomy at Howard University is actively looking for two postdoctoral scientists to join and work on NIH-funded projects targeting cellular and circuit mechanisms underlying olfactory deficit in neurodegenerative disorders including Alzheimer’s disease.
+We achieve our scientific goals by taking advantage of cutting-edge technologies including optogenetics integrated with in vitro and in vivo whole cell patch clamp, single-unit and multi-channel neural probe recording in anesthetized or awake animals, in vivo calcium imaging, and chemogenetics in behaving animals to analyze anatomical and functional mechanisms, neuroanatomy and immunohistochemistry combined with confocal microscopy to decipher cellular and circuit organizational principles, etc. The lab is in its expansion stage and offers a lot of opportunities for energetic and motivated young scientists to achieve their potential and academic goals.

-Doctoral degree in neurophysiology, neuropharmacology, neuroscience, or related fields with work experience in electrophysiology, calcium imaging, behavioral tests, and with willingness to learn new technologies.
+Doctoral degree in neurophysiology, neuropharmacology, neuroscience, or related fields with or without work experience in electrophysiology, calcium imaging, behavioral tests, and with willingness to learn new technologies.